jserrao/commando/commands.md

 08.    	bower install your-JS-package-here (adds a JS dependency to the project in your folder, works in conjunction with Yeoman)
 09.     bower install your-js-package-here --save (adds your package into bower.json dependency list)
 10.		npm install -g yo generator-wordpress (installs the community's favorite wordpress yeoman generator - assumes you have yeoman and npm installed)
+11.		npm install -g http-server (adds a local server you can just spin up)
+12.		http-server /your/path/here (starts up at localhost:8080 that points at whatever path you tell it)

 ## GIT! (super useful to do this on the command line versus GUI)